lfulmer35/ArkansasPlanning/brainstorm.md

  * Further from NW AR - Fayetteville (1:45)
  * Medium number of chicken/hog farms
  * Requires fully remote job for Lucas (likely)
+## Other For Consideration
+## Paron - NNW of Benton
+### Summary
+What makes Paron interesting is that it is in Saline County which has low concentration of contaminants.
+Paron is north into the Ouachitas so the likelyhood of contaminants is even lower.
+ * 30 min to Benton
+ * 45 min to Little Rock or Hot Springs
+ * 60 min to Conway
+ * 1:30 to New Blaine
+## Sheridan
+### Summary
+Similar to Paron, low conentrations of contaminants.
+South of Little Rock.
+ * 30 min to Benton
+ * 35 min to Little Rock
+ * 1:15 to Conway
 # What are the metrics, deciding factors, priorities?
 ## Land Characteristics :seedling:
  * Soil quality